 1) Allow Enough Time

-In a previous blog, we discussed leasing tips for tenants.
+In a previous blog, we discussed commercial lease tips for tenants.
 Michael Bull, Host of the CRE Show, highlighted how you should start earlier than you think.

-This is especially true for negotiating a commercial lease.
+This is true for all leases, but especially for negotiating a commercial lease.
 When negotiating a commercial lease, you want to leave ample time for you to conduct negotiations.
 If you’re using a real estate broker, you should start planning 6 months before you need a new office.

 Not allowing enough time will give negotiating strength to the landlord, and you won’t get the deal you want.